 What is it OK to keep in your garage?

 Well, your car obviously.
 That’s what a garage is designed for.
 Some neatly organized car accessories and tools are fine too.
 Some garages are large enough to easily accommodate a work bench or some hobby equipment.
 The important thing is that whatever you keep in your garage gets used from time to time.
-Anything you keep “just in case” you need it sometime – and that sometime never comes – is clutter.
+Anything you’re keep “just in case” you may possibly need it some day is nearly always clutter.

 Like to read more articles like this?